Orillia Recreation Centre

 Completion : February 2019

 Located within a city of roughly 30,000 people, the Orillia Recreation Facility responds to the community’s longstanding need for a range of amenities—particularly a tournament venue and a wellness centre.

 The 100,000-square-foot interior includes a host of leisure and athletics amenities.
 On the ground floor lie multipurpose spaces, a 15,000-square-foot double gymnasium to host basketball and volleyball tournaments (with movable acoustic walls that allow the space to be subdivided into up to four cells), and a 17,200-square-foot aquatics hall.
 The aquatics hall is designed for optimal water and air quality, and includes a 25-metre, 8-lane competition pool with a climbing wall and movable floor, dedicated athlete and spectator areas, and therapy and leisure basins.
 Both gymnasium and aquatics hall feature balanced daylighting from two elevations, as well as skylights and upper clerestories.
 Both areas are sunk 2.6 feet below the lobby and circulation areas to create more space for formal bleachers, to enhance views from the lobby area, and to allow for ease of operation during tournaments by partitioning participants from spectators.

-On the second floor are a fitness centre, yoga studio, and viewing areas, all circumscribed by a running track that encircles the building.
+Over three levels on the west end are a fitness centre, yoga studio, and viewing areas, all circumscribed by a running track that encircles the building.
 This track, which includes a lane with a grade change, helps break up the building mass by floating outside the perimeter of the lower floor—creating covered areas at the entrances, providing solar control over the south-facing gymnasium windows, and offering exceptional views overlooking the surroundings.
 Given the Facility’s residential context, all mechanical systems—including the cooling tower—are contained within two enclosures on the second floor to minimize noise pollution.